calculix/pygccx/readme.md

 # Design guide lines
 Provide the users the most support of theis IDEs.
 This means:
-- Use of type hints and protocolls where ever possible
+- Use of type hints and protocols where ever possible
 - No module, class, or class members without a docstring
 - Use Enums for options, not strings
 - Write docstrings for the Enums